andycroll/andycroll.com/_posts/2021/2021-06-21-calculate-mode-median-average-of-a-ruby-array.md

 It's no doubt a good idea to further encapsulate these calulations into methods.

-However you're doing a lot of this sort of calculation or in a situation performance is important you should look at the [`enumerable-statistics`](https://github.com/mrkn/enumerable-statistics) gem.
-It has natively implemented (in C, that are called from Ruby) versions of several statistical summary methods mixed in directly to `Array`s and `Enumerable`s, and thus is much faster than any version of the algorithm in Ruby.
+If you're doing a lot of this sort of calculation or in a situation where performance is important you should look at the [`enumerable-statistics`](https://github.com/mrkn/enumerable-statistics) gem.
+It has natively implemented versions of several statistical summary methods mixed into `Array` and `Enumerable`.

+The implementation in C means these methods are much faster than any version of the algorithm programmed in Ruby.